hadashiA/VYaml/README.md

 In the abobe example, The `!foo` and `!bar`  are called tag in the YAML specification.
 YAML can mark arbitrary data in this way, and VYaml Union takes advantage of this.

+## Customize serialization behaviour

+- `IYamlFormatter<T>` interface customize the serialization behaviour of a your particular type.
+- `IYamlFormatterResolver` interface can customize how it searches for `IYamlFormatter<T>` at runtime.

+TODO:

 ## Low-Level API